 It is also important to let your doctor know if you are taking any other prescription or over-the-counter medications or supplements.
 Herbs, supplements, and other drugs can interact with cancer medications, causing unwanted side effects or reduced effectiveness.
 Learn more about your prescriptions by using searchable drug databases.

 Chemotherapy (updated 11/2022)

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 A patient may receive 1 drug at a time or a combination of different drugs given at the same time.

 Chemotherapy may be given after surgery to eliminate any remaining cancer cells.
 For some people with rectal cancer, the doctor will give chemotherapy and radiation therapy before surgery to reduce the size of a rectal tumor and reduce the chance of the cancer returning.

-Currently, several drugs are approved by the U.S. Food and Drug Administration (FDA) to treat colorectal cancer in the United States.
-Your doctor may recommend one or more of them at different times during treatment.
-These drugs include fluorouracil (5-FU, Adrucil), capecitabine (Xeloda), irinotecan (Camptosar), oxaliplatin (Eloxatin), bevacizumab (Avastin), cetuximab (Erbitux), panitumumab (Vectibix), and ziv-aflibercept (Zaltrap).
-These last four are described under “Targeted therapy” below.
-Some common treatments are:
+Many drugs are approved by the U.S. Food and Drug Administration (FDA) to treat colorectal cancer in the United States.
+Your doctor may recommend 1 or more of them at different times during treatment.
+Sometimes these are combined with targeted therapy drugs (see “Targeted therapy” below).

-- 5-FU with leucovorin (Wellcovorin), a vitamin that improves the effectiveness of 5-FU
+- 5-FU with leucovorin (folinic acid), a vitamin that improves the effectiveness of 5-FU

 - Capecitabine, an oral form of 5-FU